Andrew O'Donnell's Mythology and Experience

 See also the extensive keening page click here .
 The vocalizations over the dead is very important.

-1. The women who prepared the body join the family.
+1. The women who prepared the body join the family.'PREPARATIONS & REQUIREMENTS FOR THE WAKE'.

 2. The mourning family produces either muffled sobs or loud wailing related to the depth of sorrow.